 This card earns 6x points per $1 spent on Marriott purchases.
 It also earns 3x points at Restaurants and on Airfare (booked directly with the airline).
 You will also earn 2x points on all other purchases.
 This card’s earning structure was carried over from the old SPG Luxury Card.
-It also gives you more chances to earn points compared to the regular Marriott Bonvoy Card.
+It also gives you more chances to earn points compared to the Marriott Bonvoy Boundless Card.

 Existing Marriott Bonvoy cardmembers can register to earn 25,000 points for every $25,000 in eligible purchases on the card.
 This can be done up to four times per year.
 But I don’t recommend registering given the value of Marriott points.
 Registration begins on February 24.